 Sara has an eclectic approach to counselling to respond to the different needs of the people with whom she works.
-This can include talk therapy, mindfulness and meditation, self-compassion training, parent coaching, expressive arts, and relationship work – all within the context of a supportive, non-judgmental, therapeutic relationship.
+This can include talk therapy, mindfulness and meditation, self-compassion training, parent coaching, experiential work, expressive arts, and relationship work – all within the context of a supportive, non-judgmental, therapeutic relationship.

 Sara uses Gottman Method Couple Therapy and has completed the Level 3 Practicum Training in Gottman Method Couples Therapy.
 She is also a trained teacher in mindful self-compassion.
-Sara co-facilitates mindfule self-compassion groups at The Mindfulness Clinic in Toronto.
+Sara co-facilitates mindful self-compassion groups at The Mindfulness Clinic in Toronto.

 Sara has a particular interest is supporting people to bring awareness to their emotions and learn to regulate and soothe themselves so they can be more intentional in how they respond, particularly in relationships with others.
 To learn some more about Sara, you can watch her video at The Mindfulness Clinic.
 She has completed training in emotion focused therapy and emotion focused family therapy.

 Many extended benefits plans provide coverage for Masters Level, Registered Social Workers.
 Otherwise, fees can count as a medical expense on income tax.
 Please contact your provider to inquire about potential coverage.